 Smoothie blenders come with a power rating from 400 to 1200 watts or more.
 Higher power results in higher RPM when ingredients are loaded.
 As a result, it will be able to blend even tough ingredients into a smooth consistency.

 We have found that blenders with high power ratings are ideal for blending leafy vegetables and nuts.
 The smoothies made in them have a fine consistency too.
 But, the ones with 400-600 watts motor aren’t able to blend tough ingredients finely.
 They can make smoothies only with softer ingredients.

 High-power blenders are also quicker.

 Capacity and Number of Jars

-Smoothie blenders come with cups ( a.ka. jars) with 300 ml to 2-litre capacity.
-Choose a blender depending on the quantity of smoothie you consume a day and other chores you intend to do with it.
+Smoothie blenders come with cups (a.k.a jars) with 300 ml to 2-liter capacity.
+Choose a blender depending on the quantity of smoothies you consume a day and other chores you intend to do with it.
 If you make just a glass of smoothie, a cup with a 500 ml capacity would be sufficient for you.
 If you are a bachelor who intends to use a smoothie maker for chores like making idli batter, opt for a blender that has at least a 1-litre cup.
 If you intend to grind masala, make spice powder and use it for multiple purposes, opt for smoothie blenders that have 3-4 jars or more.